 Exploration of past experiences: You may even be encouraged to talk about the first time you experienced the behavior or problem you are trying to overcome and how you felt.

 Benefits of Hypnotherapy for Teenage Anxiety

 Awareness: Some people remain fully aware during the entire experience.
-They recall everything that happens and are even able to have conversations while under hypnosis.
-Other people may experience states of relaxation that are so deep that they may even feel detached from what is happening.
+They recall everything that happens and can even have conversations while under hypnosis.
+Other people may experience deep relaxation states that they may even feel detached from what is happening.

 Focus: Most of the time, we are distracted by our surroundings.
-Whether the TV is blaring, your kids are demanding attention, or your spouse wants to talk; it can be difficult to focus on yourself fully.
+Whether the TV is blaring, your kids are demanding attention, or your spouse wants to talk, it can be difficult to focus on yourself entirely.
 Our conscious minds are also cluttered.
-You may be worried about paying a bill, concerned about an upcoming project, or planning tonight’s dinner.
-The therapy session is intended to break through these day-to-day concerns and allow you to focus completely on the problem at hand.
+You may be worried about paying a bill, an upcoming project, or planning tonight’s dinner.
+The therapy session is intended to break through these day-to-day concerns and allow you to focus entirely on the problem.

-Most hypnotherapists utilize a series of calming messages, such as “you are safe” and “no one can harm you,” to reassure their clients that during hypnosis, they can objectively face their problems without having a panicked reaction.
+Most hypnotherapists utilize a series of calming messages, such as “You are safe” and “No one can harm you,” to reassure their clients that during hypnosis, they can objectively face their problems without panicking.

-Hypnotherapy is still considered controversial, as many mental health professionals dispute its effectiveness.
+Hypnotherapy is controversial, as many mental health professionals dispute its effectiveness.
 Several myths and misconceptions about hypnotherapy can affect how people view this therapeutic tool.